Health Alert: U.S. Embassy Abidjan, Cote d’Ivoire

 U.S. Embassy Abidjan Consular Operations: The consular section remains closed for routine services at this time and the processing of routine Consular Reports of Birth Abroad (CRBA) and full-validity passports remains severely delayed.
 We remain available for emergency services for U.S. citizens.
 If you are a U.S. citizen requiring emergency assistance, please contact us by e-mail at ABJAmCit@state.gov.

 Actions to Take:

-- Respect local Ivoirian laws and health guidelines.
-Visit the local government COVID-19 website http://www.gouv.ci/Main2.php for updated information.
+- Respect local Ivorian laws and health guidelines.
+Visit the local government COVID-19 website for updated information.

 - Consult the CDC website for the most up-to-date information on COVID-19 and how to protect yourself and others.

-- Visit our Embassy webpage on COVID-19 for information on local conditions in Cote d’Ivoire.
+- Visit our Embassy webpage on COVID-19 for information on conditions in Cote d’Ivoire.

-- Visit the COVID-19 crisis page on travel.state.gov for the latest information for U.S. citizens traveling abroad.
+- Visit the COVID-19 crisis website on travel.state.gov for the latest information.

 BP 730 Abidjan Cidex 03

 U.S. Citizens with emergencies: (+225) 27 22 49 4103

 Outside of Embassy Hours: (+225) 27 22 49 4450